-- o Inform and make recommendations to the Trustee regarding climate-related risks and opportunities where this may result in a change to the overall investment strategy. - Appoint or terminate investment managers where appropriate in relation to climaterelated risks and opportunities. - Responsibility to monitor how ESG and climate-related risks affect the Fund via annual training on relevant matters and developments (or more often as required) - Monitor and engage with the Fund's investment managers on how they measure and manage climate-related risks (including engagement activities which are carried out on the Trustee's behalf) and identify related opportunities as appropriate. - Review the output of the Fund's climate-related metrics and scenario analysis on a periodic basis.
+- o Informs and makes recommendations to the Trustee Board regarding climate-related risks and opportunities where this may result in a change to the overall investment strategy. - o Appoints or terminates investment managers where appropriate in relation to climate-related risks and opportunities. - Monitors how ESG and climate-related risks affect the Fund via annual training on relevant matters and developments (or more often as required) - Monitors and engages with the Fund's investment managers on how they measure and manage climate-related risks (including engagement activities which are carried out on the Trustee's behalf) and identifies related opportunities as appropriate. - Reviews the output of the Fund's climate-related metrics and scenario analysis on a periodic basis.